Financial Aid & Scholarships

 - Strong academic records with demonstrated leadership experience

-Apply for the M&T Bank Scholarship.
+Download an application to apply for the M&T Bank Scholarship.
 Applications are due by May 1 for fall enrollment.
 Late applicants will be considered if funds are available.
-Please contact the RIT Office of Financial Aid & Scholarships to check on funding availability.
+Please contact the RIT Office of Financial Aid to check on funding availability.

 Additional Scholarships for Community College Transfers

 The RIT Undergraduate Admissions Office has additional information on Scholarships for Transfer Students.
-For additional information on RIT’s merit scholarship program and need based aid for transfer students, please refer to the Undergraduate Scholarships and Financial Aid for Incoming Transfer Students publication.
+For more information on RIT’s Merit-based Scholarships Awards program and need based aid for transfer students, please refer to the Undergraduate Scholarships and Financial Aid for Incoming Transfer Students publication.

 New York State Transfer & Articulation Association (NYSTAA) Scholarship